weather-eye/weathereye/README.rst

 * Deactivate the environment:
    ``deactivate``

-2. **When installing SURFACE on remote machines make sure openssh-server is installed on the remote machines:**
+2. **Enable SSH connections for remote machines:**

-* To download openssh-server run: ``sudo apt install openssh-server``
+* To download SURFACE on remote machines, make sure the remote machines can be accessed via SSH.

 3. **When installing SURFACE on remote machines you will be prompted to provide a hosts list:**